How to Declare Variables

 You can also declare your own types.
 The type of a variable cannot change

-after it has been declared, an int
+after it has been declared, an int will always be an int and a std::string

-will be a std::string
+will be a std::string.

 Variables are mutable by default in C++, meaning the value of a variable can change